 On average, the process might not work for everyone because it requires serious financial commitment as well as enough earnings in order to be able to afford the monthly premiums.
 However, there are some steps you can take to make things easier for you.
 For one, you can start a policy when you’re younger, as the premiums will be much lower then and are locked in for life.

 You should also choose a policy that has a cash value rider that benefits your loved ones.
-This prevents the cash value being absorbed by the insurance company.
+This prevents the cash value from being absorbed by the insurance company.